softwareguru/istio-events/content/speakers/yuval-kohavi/_index.md

 github: ""
 ---

-Yuval is chief architect at Solo.io.
+Yuval Kohavi is the chief architect at Solo.io working across the portfolio of commercial products and open source projects including Gloo-Edge and Gloo-Mesh.
+Prior to Solo.io Yuval held various software and customer engineering roles at EMC, Intigua and IDF.